openspending/community.openspending.org/resources/journo/resources/tax-avoidance-evasion.md

 This resource was originally designed as an exercise in journalistic judgement run at the first [data expedition at Mozilla Festival](http://blog.okfn.org/2012/11/14/data-expeditions-at-mozfest/) and we'll continue to build on it as we do more and more investigations into the topics.

-Read the explanations of the various options below and then try out the **challenges** at the bottom of the page to see try them for yourself.
+Read the explanations of the various options below and then try out the **challenges** at the bottom of the page to find them for yourself.

 ## Tax evasion or tax avoidance?